Search & Buy CityJet Flights

 Buy CityJet Flights

-Make a CityJet reservation and find some amazing deals with discounted CityJet tickets at Alternative Airlines
+Make a CityJet booking and find some amazing deals with discounted CityJet tickets at Alternative Airlines

 Destinations include: Amsterdam, Cork, Jersey, Nantes, Florence, Antwerp, Dublin, London City, Paris and Rotterdam.

 In 2014, German investor Intro Aviation acquired CityJet.
 CityJet also operated mainly under its own name with a codeshare agreement with Air France and KLM.
 Cityjet offered over 480 flights a week to major European and UK business centres.
 CityJet's fleet of 28 aircraft, ten CRJ-900s are currently wet-leased to SAS Scandinavian Airlines.
 Other ACMI and charter clients are Brussels Airlines, Sunair, Royal Caribbean, Inghams, Sundio Group/Sunweb, Joe Walsh Tours and Sunway Holidays, employing a combination of SSJ 100-95 and ARJ-85 equipment.